The best independent guide to Porto

 Related article: The 10 best sights and activities in Porto

 At a minimum, it takes two full days of sightseeing to really discover Porto.

 In the evening you could visit the lively restaurants and bars of the Ribeira district.
 For a more party-focused night, head to the bars and clubs close to the university and the Rua Galeria de Paris (affectionally known as Bar Street)

-Related article: Two days in Porto - A walking tour of central Porto
+Related articles: Two days in Porto - A walking tour of central Porto

 The magnificent Igreja do Carmo church, with its beautiful Azulejo tile murals